Workers Comp Records Storage For Documents

 One of my blog readers from California asks how long should records for Workers Comp be stored before being destroyed.

-My answer actually applies to all states with all types of Workers Compensation coverage – even self insureds.
+My answer applies to all states with all types of Workers Compensation coverage – even self-insureds.

-My opinion is that no insurance documents of any type, whether or not it is pertaining to Workers Comp should ever be destroyed.
+My opinion is that no insurance documents of any type, whether or not it is about Workers Comp should ever be destroyed.
 Back in the prior years, destroying documents after 10 years might have been OK to keep from drowning in paper.
 With the advent of multi-page scanners, there is no reason to have any documents on paper for many years.
-I recommend scanning all documents more than seven years old and saving them to a pen-drive or a thumb drive.
+I recommend scanning all documents more than seven years old and saving them to a pen drive or a thumb drive.
 This includes the associated payroll records.
-I recommend then backing up the pen-drive or thumb drive with burning a CD of the information.
+I recommend then backing up the pen drive or thumb drive with burning a CD of the information.

 Why I posted on this subject is the lack of documentation of prior Workers Compensation information has cost some of our clients dearly.
 A thumb drive has saved me many times when I needed old data.